GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

 - (optional) Supports cross-project setups with Cloud SQL and GKE or Cloud Run in separate projects

-This demo is an operationalized version of a previously published colab, [Building AI-powered data-driven applications using pgvector, LangChain and LLMs][colab].
+This solution is an operationalized version of a previously published colab, [Building AI-powered data-driven applications using pgvector, LangChain and LLMs][colab].